 The adjustment to the accummulated surplus is due to expenditure relating to previous financial years.
-The finalisation of a dispute declared by an ex- employee for which the amount for the claim could not be determined at the end of the 2014/2015 financial year and money paid to a deceased employee's child, for benefits received in the 2013/2014 financial year.
+The finalisation of a dispute declared by an ex- employee for which the amount for the claim could not be determined at the end of the 2014/2015 financial year and settlement of the 2015/2016 contigent liability for Claudia Nyalleng Mothobi - Mafanti.